 - building stamina and expression

 By studying on this Juniors Contemporary Dance programme, you will:

-- learn from expert staff from the Royal Conservatoire
+- learn from expert staff who teach at the Royal Conservatoire of Scotland

 - focus on developing your technique